-Bromine tablets are manufactured with a hefty amount of chlorine in the ingredients; the Cl (chloro) in the formula, 1-bromo-3-chloro-5,5-dimethylhydantoin (C₅H₆BrClN₂O₂), represents this.
+Bromine tablets are manufactured with a hefty amount of chlorine in the ingredients; the Cl (chloro) in the formula, 1-bromo-3-chloro-5,5-dimethyl hydantoin (C₅H₆BrClN₂O₂), represents this.
 It is not in there by accident.
-We put it in there, because, under normal circumstances (minus additional oxidation) we need to have it.
+We put it in there because we need to have it under normal circumstances (minus additional oxidation).
 Bromide ions, by nature, are lazy.
-Without some type of oxidizer added as a kick in the pants, they do not do much of anything.
+Without some oxidizer added as a kick in the pants, they do not do much of anything.
 The reaction between chlorine and bromine is actually a displacement reaction (oxidation-reduction); Chlorine displaces bromine from the sodium bromide.
 So, chlorine oxidation of sodium bromide is built right into the tablet!

 Okay, but how is that a factor?

-To simplify, chlorine oxidizes sodium bromide resulting in free bromine (hypobromous acid and hypobromite ions), then the UV splits the free bromine to create hydroxyl radicals that can then react with bromine to from bromate.
+To simplify, chlorine oxidizes sodium bromide resulting in free bromine (hypobromous acid and hypobromite ions).
+The UV splits the free bromine to create hydroxyl radicals that can then react with bromine to form bromate.
 However, the amount of hydroxyl radicals produced in this manner is minimal, as is the bromate formation.
-The formation of bromate requires an oxygen-based chemical such as ozone, (maybe) persulfate, or hydroxyl radicals.
-The latter can be formed from UV breakdown of chlorine and to a lesser extent from UV breakdown of bromine.
+Bromate formation requires an oxygen-based chemical such as ozone, (maybe) persulfate, or hydroxyl radicals.
+The latter can be formed from UV breakdown of chlorine and to a lesser extent, from UV breakdown of bromine.

 So, is Chlorine the problem?

 Oxidation of sodium bromide through chlorine alone does not produce bromate, so using bromine tablets with chlorine as an oxidizer, provided that a supplemental system (especially Ozone and to a much smaller extent UV) is not in use, does not constitute a significant threat of BrO3– formation in an indoor application.
-Chlorine dioxide will also not result in the formation of bromate, but it will not produce hypobromous acid either.
+Chlorine dioxide will also not result in bromate formation, but it will not produce hypobromous acid either.

 Can we eliminate the threat?

 No, not completely.
 However, if we wanted to minimize the formation of these carcinogens when UV is in use, we could change up the delivery and use a sodium bromide/bromine tablet combo instead.
-This can be done by simply establishing a “bromide bank” in the water, which would allow the chlorine (from the tablets) to oxidize sodium bromide ions to bromine quickly, preventing the chlorine from ever reaching the Ultraviolet system.
+We can establish a “bromide bank” in the water, which would allow the chlorine (from the tablets) to oxidize sodium bromide ions to bromine quickly, preventing the chlorine from ever reaching the Ultraviolet system.
 Yes, bromine will still split, but it is much less sensitive to UV than Ozone.

 With Ozone in place, the answer is not as simple.

-Ozonation of bromine will form bromate without the presence of another oxidizer whether the delivery is bromine tablets or not.
-Therefore, with ozone, formation of this DBP is of a greater concern.
+Ozonation of bromine will form bromate without another oxidizer, whether the delivery is bromine tablets or not.
+Therefore, with ozone, the formation of this DBP is of greater concern.
 We can take steps to minimize these by-products, but our efforts will likely be futile.
-Still, we do need to take into consideration that BrO3– is not known to be absorbed by the skin and is not volatile.
-It is taken in through accidental ingestion and people do not typically drink copious amounts of swimming pool water.
+Still, we need to consider that BrO3– is not known to be absorbed by the skin and is not volatile.
+It is taken in through accidental ingestion, and people do not typically drink copious amounts of swimming pool water.

-Dammit Jim!
-I’m a Pool Guy, not a Doctor… (nod to the Trekkies)
+Dammit, Jim!
+I’m a Pool Guy, not a Doctor… (a nod to the Trekkies)

 so, keep in mind; the method of bromate intake described above is as it has been explained to me.